filecoin-project/fevm-hardhat-kit/README.md

 yarn hardhat get-address
 ```

-The f4address is the filecoin representation of your Ethereum address.
-This will be needed for the faucet in the next step.

-The Ethereum address will be used otherwise.
+The will show you the ethereum-style address associated with that private key and the filecoin-style f4 address.
+The Ethereum address can now be exclusively used for almost all FEVM tools, including the faucet.

 ## Fund the Deployer Address

-Go to the [Wallaby faucet](https://wallaby.network/#faucet), and paste in the f4 address we copied in the previous step.
+Go to the [Wallaby faucet](https://wallaby.network/#faucet), and paste in the Ethereum address from the previous step.
 This will send some wallaby testnet FIL to the account.

 ## Deploy the SimpleCoin Contract